 \subsection{Computing Bounds on the Design-Probability of $K$-Approximate Balance}

-Our approach requires users to compute the function $\underline{p}(K)$, which involves solving an optimization problem over $N$ variables.
+Our approach requires computing the function $\underline{p}(K)$, which involves solving an optimization problem over $N$ variables.
 In appendix \ref{sec:MILPappendix}, we show that $\underline{p}(K)$ is the optimized value in a mixed integer linear programming (MILP) problem.
 Consequently, standard software for solving these problems can be used.
 However, as we discuss in section \ref{sec:numericalIllustration}, the MILP solver can often be very slow.
 So we also recommend that users try alternative solvers to compute $\underline{p}$.
-We have found that genetic algorithms (\citealt{KochenderferWheeler2019}, pages 148--156) work exceptionally well in this setting, delivering results that are very close to the correct solution from MILP but in a small fraction of the time.
+We have found that genetic algorithms (\citealt{KochenderferWheeler2019}, pages 148--156) work exceptionally well in this setting, delivering results that are very close to the solution from MILP but in a small fraction of the time.
 See section \ref{sec:numericalIllustration} for a discussion of the numerical evidence.

 A second issue concerns computation of the objective function, which involves a summation over the set of all possible treatment assignments.
 For small values like $N=10$ this is feasible but it can become infeasible for moderate values like $N=100$.
 This issue is well known in design-based inference; e.g., sec.\ 5.8 in \cite{ImbensRubin2015}.
-Like them, we address this issue by sampling from the set all treatment assignments and using this sample to approximate the objective function.
-In section \ref{sec:numericalIllustration} we show that our results are quite insensitive to the choice of sample size, so long as it is not too small.
+Like them, we address this issue by sampling from the set of all treatment assignments and using this to approximate the objective function.
+In section \ref{sec:numericalIllustration} we show that our results are quite insensitive to the choice of sample size.